torquebox/torquebox.org/news/2011-02-08-async-message-options.md

 If you are running TorqueBox [edge][repo], you can now set priority, time-to-live, and persistence options on a per message basis:

-* `:priotity` - higher priority messages will be delivered before lower priority messages within the context of a queue.
+* `:priority` - higher priority messages will be delivered before lower priority messages within the context of a queue.
 You can specify the priority as an integer in the range 0..9, or as one of the following convenience symbols (with the corresponding integer priorities in parentheses):